6E006B/fragattacks_checker/README.md

 ## fragattacks_checker

-Convenience script to check all / multiple fragattacks vulnerabilities
+Convenience script to check all / multiple fragattacks vulnerabilities.

 Relies on the `fragattack.py` script from https://github.com/vanhoefm/fragattacks.
 The path to the script needs to be set with `-s` if it is not in the same directory.

 For information on the setup of `fragattack.py` refer to https://github.com/vanhoefm/fragattacks/blob/master/README.md.

+All credit is due to Mathy Vanhoef, go to https://www.fragattacks.com/ to learn more.

 ### usage